almibe/chonky/README.md

 Chonky focuses on simplicity and flexibility so it deviates from some Rust-isms to achieve that goal since writing dynamic code in Rust that is type-safe can be very difficult.

 ## Messaging style
-Chonky uses a 1:M request-response style messaging.
+Chonky uses a M:N request-response style messaging.
-A sender passes one message to an address and then gets back 0 to infinity responses or an error.
+A sender passes a stream of messages to an address and then gets back a stream of responses or an error.
 Only a single addressee can have a given address and if a message is passed to an address that doesn't exist a DeadLetter error is returned.
 Other messaging styles might be considered later, but this is the focus of Chonky currently.

 ## Basics
 Chonky's api is very simple you can only really do two things with it.
  * Register an addressee
- * Post a message to an address
+ * Post a message stream to an address

 ### Addressees
 Addressees in Chonky are made up of two different parts.